You know it takes a while for a guy to find a boyfriend.

 “First, he spends a lot of time here, drinking beer and eating all the food.
-Sometimes when I get home from school there’s nothing to eat, and I have to go to Safeway and buy something I can nuke and have for dinner.
+He and my mom go out to eat a lot of the time.
+Sometimes when I get home from school there’s nothing left to eat, and I have to go to Safeway and buy something I can nuke and have for dinner.

 “Second, he lost his job and isn’t looking for a new one.
 Leo has his own place and he spends nights there and most days here.
 He’s sponging off my mom.

 “Third, he keeps talking about how he wants us to move to Texas with him.
-I absolutely don’t want to move anywhere with him, especially not to Texas.
+I absolutely do not want to move anywhere with him, especially not to Texas.
 I want to finish school at Las Lomas and graduate, then get a scholarship to go to U.C.
 Berkeley.
 Or U.C.
-Davis if I can’t get in to Berkeley.
+Davis, if I can’t get in to Berkeley.

 “Fourth, he never talks to me.
 He acts like I’m… I don’t know, in the way or something.
 I complained about him to Mom, but she won’t kick him out, won’t do anything about it.”